gdsc-jssstu/CipherBox/README.md

   - index.html        # Main HTML file for the web application
 - LICENSE             # License file
 ```
 - **crypto**: Contains JavaScript files for each algorithm.
 Each file must contain a function for Encryption and Decryption each.
 For eg. aes.js conatins aesEncrypt, aesDecrypt.
-Make 'n' number of files, The more the merrier
+Make 'n' number of files, The more the merrier :wink:
 - **app.js**: imports each function from the respective JavaScript file.

 <hr>
-Before contributing look into [CONTRIBUTING GUIDELINES](https://github.com/gdsc-jssstu/CipherBox/blob/main/CODE_OF_CONDUCT.md)
+Before contributing, please review the [CONTRIBUTING GUIDELINES](./CONTRIBUTING.md).

 Our Code of Conduct:   []()
 <hr>